clearlinux/clear-linux-documentation/source/clear-linux/guides/network/ipxe-install.rst

 .. note::

-   The secure boot option must be disabled because the UEFI binaries used to boot |CL| are not signed.
+   The Secure Boot option in the BIOS must be disabled because the UEFI binaries used to boot |CL| are not signed.

 The required computer and network setup is shown in figure 2.